localjo/quotable-wp/readme.txt

 After that the plugin should just work.
 Try highlighting text on a page to see the quotable toolbar popup, and look for the quotable toolbar added to the end of the `<blockquote>` elements in all of your posts.
 See the FAQ for more information about configuration.

 == Frequently Asked Questions ==

+= Can I turn off the functionality just for blockquotes or just for text selection? =

+Yes.
+Go to Dashboard > Settings > Discussion > Quotable to selectively deactivate plugin functionality site-wide.
+If you want to disable functionality for a single page or post, look for the Quotable screen options section in the page or post editor and check the boxes to disable functionality for only that post.

 = Can you add the option to share quotes on more social networks? =